ibm-cloud-docs/hpc-ibm-spectrumlsf/custom-image.md

 {: #custom-image-builder-prerequistes}

 Before you use the custom image builder, you require prerequisites to be installed in the location (local host or a VSI) where you want to run the custom image deployment:
-* [Git](https://git-scm.com/downloads): The necessary files and scripts for the custom image builder are available in a Git repository that you clone to your local directory.
+* [Git](https://git-scm.com/downloads){: external}: The necessary files and scripts for the custom image builder are available in a Git repository that you clone to your local directory.
 Make sure that you have Git for your platform.

     First, create a directory where you will clone the Git repository (for example, one called `mydirectory`):